Popper Cello Academy 2026

 He has recorded the complete High School of Cello Playing by David Popper, offering a unique and comprehensive artistic perspective on one of the most important pedagogical works in the cello repertoire.

-Participation Fee: 240.000,- Ft
+Participation Fees: 240.000,- Ft

-What the Masterclass Fee Includes
+What the Participation Fee Includes

 Participation in all masterclass sessions